Uvalde police chief abruptly announces resignation days after report cleared officers in massacre at Robb Elementary School | KRDO

 “I’ve said from Day One, we’re all big boys, we need to lay our cards on the table and take our lumps.
 Everybody.”

 But instead of transparency, some records still have not been released, 22 months after the killings.
-Some of that is because local District Attorney Christina Mitchell wanted no one to put out or discuss matters until she had completed her own inquiry.
-A grand jury was empaneled in January and multiple law enforcement officers have been called to testify.
+Some of that is because Mitchell, the local district attorney, wanted no one to put out or discuss matters until she had completed her own inquiry.

 “There’s no question in my mind: Leadership failed,” McLaughlin said.
 “I do believe that if those officers had been told to go in, they would have gone in.
 I also think they were put on hold early on … and nobody ever counteracted that order.”